-Mother of nine-year -old Rochester, N.Y. girl said police rebuffed her pleas for mental health help for her daughter
+Mother of 9-year -old Rochester, N.Y. girl said police rebuffed her pleas for mental health help for her daughter

 Pope said she could immediately tell that the girl’s distress on Friday also required an evaluation by a medical health expert.

 “It just so happened she chose that moment to run out of the house, and I was like, ‘Oh, my God, here we go,” Pope said.
-“I had to go get the officer and say, ‘Sir, I know my daughter, and she is about to have a mental health slowdown [breakdown?], can you please contact someone?”
+“I had to go get the officer and say, ‘Sir, I know my daughter, and she is about to have a mental health slowdown, can you please contact someone?”

 With the girl now about a block and a half away from home, Pope, who is pregnant, said the girl kept screaming she wanted her dad and was about “to kill me and my unborn baby and herself.”

-“I said again, ‘we need mental health out here,’ ” Pope said.
+“I said again, ‘We need mental health out here,’ ” Pope said.
 “He ignored me.”

-Pope said the officers then demanded that Pope return to house, leaving the officers alone with her daughter.
+Pope said the officers then demanded that Pope return to the house, leaving the officers alone with her daughter.
 Pope said she found out only the following day that officers subsequently used pepper spray on her daughter.

-According to the “notice of claim” filed against the city, police than “grabbed the child” and would “not let the child go.”
+According to the “notice of claim” filed against the city, police then “grabbed the child” and would “not let the child go.”

 “Police became aggravated by the child resisting being put into the police car and began to pull the child’s arm farther behind her back causing her great pain,” the legal claim states.
 “The child then sat up in the car and Police stated that they were going to pepper-spray the child.”